John D Worrall, Ph.D.

-Dr. Worrall’s study of the impact of FELA Wage and Injury Response to Shifts in Workplace Liability (pdf) with Professor Richard J. Butler will appear in The Industrial and Labor Relations Review, Vol. 61, No. 2, January 2008, pp. 181-200
+Dr. Worrall’s study of the impact of FELA Wage and Injury Response to Shifts in Workplace Liability (PDF) with Professor Richard J. Butler appeared in The Industrial and Labor Relations Review, Vol. 61, No. 2, January 2008, pp. 181-200

 Dr. Worrall and his colleague, Professor Richard Butler of BYU, were selected as the 2001 recipents of the ROBERT I. MEHR AWARD for their paper, “Claims Reporting Moral Hazard in Workers Compensation.”
 (Journal of Risk and Insurance, 1991).
 The award is presented by the American Risk and Insurance Association for the article which has stood the test of time and made the greatest contribution over the last 10 years.
 The award was presented in August, 2001, at ARIA’s Annual Meeting.

 Dr. Worrall recommended changes to New Jersey’s Private Passenger Automobile Insurance system in a March 18, 2002 paper he completed for the American Insurance Association.
 This Roadmap to Market Stability for the NJ Private Passenger Automobile Insurance Market can be downloaded by clicking 2002 Auto Insurance Study.